dankito/KmpDateTime/README.md

 - The few logic to create and parse an ISO string is extracted from data classes to `DateTimeFormatter` and `DateTimeParser`.
 - The only platform specific code are the `now()` methods (`Instant.now()`, `LocalDate.today()`, ...) and converting an `Instant` to `LocalDateTime` at UTC and back.
 - Serializers that automatically convert them to and from ISO 8601 representation with kotlinx-serialization and Jackson.
+- Additional serializers to convert them to and from there components (like `{"year":2020,"month":12,"day":9}`) and `Instant` to and from Epoch milliseconds.

 ## Setup